History of retail: Medieval Europe

-Blintiff has investigated the early Medieval networks of market towns across Europe and suggests that by the 12th century there was an upsurge in the number of market towns and the emergence of merchant circuits as traders bulked up surpluses from smaller regional, different day markets and resold them at the larger centralized market towns.
-Market-places appear to have emerged independently outside Europe.
-The Grand Bazaar in Istanbul is often cited as the world's oldest continuously-operating market; its construction began in 1455.
+Blintiff has investigated the early medieval networks of market towns across Europe and suggests that by the 12th century, there was an upsurge in the number of market towns.
+In addition, there was also an emergence of merchant circuits as traders bulked up surpluses from different smaller regional day markets and resold them at the larger centralized market towns.
+Marketplaces appear to have emerged independently outside Europe.
+With construction beginning in 1455, the Grand Bazaar in Istanbul is often cited as the world's oldest continuously operating market.
 The Spanish conquistadors wrote glowingly of markets in the Americas.
 In the 15th century, the Mexica (Aztec) market of Tlatelolco was the largest in all the Americas.

 English market towns were regulated from a relatively early period.
 The English monarchs awarded a charter to local Lords to create markets and fairs for a town or village.
 This charter would grant the lords the right to take tolls and also afford some protection from rival markets.
 For example, once a chartered market was granted for specific market days, a nearby rival market could not open on the same days.
-Across the boroughs of England, a network of chartered markets sprang up between the 12th and 16th centuries, giving consumers reasonable choice in the markets they preferred to patronize.
-A study on the purchasing habits of the monks and other individuals in medieval England, suggests that consumers of the period were relatively discerning.
-Purchase decisions were based on purchase criteria such as consumers' perceptions of the range, quality, and price of goods.
-This informed decisions about where to make their purchases and which markets were superior.
+Across the boroughs of England, a network of chartered markets sprang up between the 12th and 16th centuries and gave consumers reasonable choice in the markets they preferred to patronize.
+A study on the purchasing habits of the monks and other individuals in medieval England suggests that consumers of the period were relatively discerning.
+Consumers made purchasing decisions such as where to shop and which markets were superior based on criteria such as perceptions of the range, quality, and price of goods.